Adaptive Sampling in the Design Space Exploration of the Automotive Front End Cooling Flow 2020-01-0149

 One of the key inputs 1-D transient simulation takes is a detailed front end cooling flow map.
-These maps that are generated using a full vehicle 3D CFD model require expensive computational resources and time.
+These maps that are generated using a full vehicle Three-dimensional Computational Fluid Dynamics (3D CFD) model require expensive computational resources and time.
 This paper describes how an adaptive sampling of the design space allowed the reduction of computational efforts while keeping desired accuracy of the analysis.
-The idea of the method was to find a pattern of DOE sampling points for 3D CFD simulations that would allow a creation of an approximation model accurate enough to predict output parameter values in the entire design space of interest.
+The idea of the method was to find a pattern of Design of Experiments (DOE) sampling points for 3D CFD simulations that would allow a creation of an approximation model accurate enough to predict output parameter values in the entire design space of interest.